WalkerInTheVoid/WurmMods/README.md

 Hi, these are mods I've made for Wurm Unlimited.
 Below are the descriptions, and each bullet point is its own configuration in the .properties file of the mod in question.

-You will need [ago's ModLauncher](https://github.com/ago1024/WurmServerModLauncher/releases) to use these mods.
+You will need [ago's Server ModLauncher](https://github.com/ago1024/WurmServerModLauncher/releases) to use these server mods, and [ago's Client ModLauncher](https://github.com/ago1024/WurmClientModLauncher) to use client mods.

-Installation:
+Installation (Server):

 1. Place the mod's folder and .disabled file in the /mods directory of your wurm server's folder.
 * Rename the .disabled filed to .properties
 * (Re)Start the server.

+Installation (Client):

+1. Place the mod's folder and .disabled file in the /mods directory of your wurm client's folder (usually WurmLauncher).
+* Rename the .disabled filed to .properties
+* (Re)Start the client.

 Features (note that each bullet point is independently configurable):
+## Client Mods

+### SortMod (BETA) (NEW)
+ * Sort Player Inventory On Game Start
+ * Auto Sort Inventory
+ * Sort Container Contents on Window Open
+ * Auto Sort Container Windows
+ * Auto Sort Skills Window

+## Server Mods

 ### BoatMod
  * Change the wind effect for all boats to be like a rowboat, with a commensurate increase in speed, up to the cap.